PanGan21/air-vault/README.md

 #### Private key handling

 The private key is already passed in the application as an environment variable from a yaml file.
 In order to make it more secure, the private key can become a secret that is being unwrapped and passed through pipelines which integrate with some kind of vault.

+### Improvements

+- Backend testing: unit tests as well as integration tests should be written
+- Database: Adding a persistent storage to the application could help not miss event.
+- Filter logs: On startup a filter of previous logs could be fired.
+The filter should be fired for blocks newer than the last stored block in the database.